ned14/outcome/doc/md/02-tutorialA.md

 any use of `std::shared_ptr` as they need to be implemented the same way (i.e. with malloc and atomics) according to the C++ standard.
 For most code this is an acceptable overhead, if that is not the case in your code then Tutorial part B is for you.

+Finally, within any translation unit you do NOT mark non-extern functions with `noexcept` unless the function cannot fail.
+Because the compiler can see an entire translation unit as a single whole, it will deduce which non-extern functions can throw and which can not (any calls by you into other translation units will use extern functions marked `noexcept`, hence the only exception throws which the compiler needs to consider will be thrown from within the current translation unit only).
+The compiler ought to then optimise the current translation unit down to an **optimal** edition maximising the regions of code known by the compiler to be incapable of throwing exceptions, thus eliminating any EH tables etc for that code.
+Indeed, if the master catchall try-catch at the base of an extern function is deduced by the compiler to not be needed, all recent compilers will eliminate that from the runtime code generated too, effectively making it as if you compiled the translation unit with C++ exceptions globally disabled.

 \subsubsection bad_expected_access Expected's bad_expected_access<E>